videojs/blog/source/_drafts/Video-js-7-4.md

 It's time to have an overview of Video.js 7.4, first released early December.
 The big new feature for this release is a UI that allows you to seek during live streams.
-We updated focus-visible to work with our Menus, added more translations, added a replay option to the Play/Pause button, and many many fixes, multiple of which are accessibility related.
+We updated focus-visible to work with our Menus, added more translations, added a replay option to the Play/Pause button, and many, many fixes, multiple of which are accessibility related.

 We also dropped our usage of Grunt from our build process.
-We owe a lot to grunt as it has served us well but it was time to move on.
+We owe a lot to Grunt as it has served us well but it was time to move on.

 Video.js 7.4.1 is currently the latest release with 7.4.2 out as a pre-release until next week.